 How to Grow (Philippians 3:12-4:1)

 One of the things that’s tough when we read the Bible is figuring out how everything fits together.
-Sometimes it’s just confusing.
+Sometimes it can be confusing.
 Lots of things are clear, but then there are the issues that puzzle us.
 Sometimes we don’t need to know.
-We can live okay without everything figured out.
+We can manage without having everything figured out.
 But sometimes it’s important that we understand.

 If some issues are confusing now, imagine how it must have been in the early church.
-We’ve been going through the book of Philippians, which is a book written to a church just a few decades the start of the church.
+We’ve been going through the book of Philippians, which is a book written for a church just a few decades after the start of the church.
 Everything was new.
 If you were Jewish, your understanding of your faith had been turned upside down.
-If you were a Gentile follower of Jesus Christ, you had to figure out not only what it meant to be a Christian, but you also had to understand how the Jewish faith fit in.
+As a Gentile follower of Jesus Christ, you needed to learn what it meant to be a Christian and how the Jewish faith was related to it.
 There was no New Testament to consult.
-You had these preachers coming in and telling you what it meant to be a Christ-follower, and sometimes what they told you was contradictory.
+Preachers often came in to explain what it means to follow Christ, but their messages were sometimes contradictory.

-Look at one issue – spiritual growth.
+Consider the topic of spiritual growth.
 How do you grow spiritually?
-[Get answers] We say read your Bible, go to church, attend a small group, and so on – but don’t we all know people who have done all these things, and still haven’t grown spiritually?
-It’s not always as clear as we think it is.
+We often encourage reading the Bible, going to church, and joining small groups, but many people do these things and still don’t grow spiritually.
+It's not as clear as we think it is.

 One of the reasons that Paul wrote this letter is because he wanted to clear up some confusion that had come up in the Philippian church.
-Some of the issues we’re going to look at in today’s passage are still confusing for us, especially as it relates to how to grow spiritually.
+Today, we will discuss some confusing issues regarding spiritual growth.

 What God Does – What We Do

-Let’s look together at Philippians 3.
-Paul had just covered one of the controversies I’m glad we no longer have – the debate about whether or not Christians have to follow Old Testament regulations, especially relating to circumcision.
+Let's examine Philippians 3 together.
+Paul addressed a past controversy about whether Christians should follow Old Testament laws, particularly regarding circumcision, which I'm glad is no longer an issue.
 Paul was pretty clear that our acceptance with God doesn’t depend on our human efforts.
 It depends only on what Jesus has done for us.
 He says, “I no longer count on my own goodness or my ability to obey God’s law, but I trust Christ to save me” (Philippians 3:9).
-Our acceptance with God is a product of what Jesus has done for us, and we add nothing to the equation.
+Our acceptance by God is solely based on what Jesus has done for us, and we contribute nothing to it.

 But it’s hard to figure out what God does and what we do.
-How do you reconcile what Paul has said with what he said earlier, “continue to work out your salvation with fear and trembling” (Philippians 2:12)?
+How do you explain Paul's statement to "work out your salvation with fear and trembling" (Philippians 2:12) in relation to his earlier words?
 How do we trust Christ to do it all, and then work it out in our lives at the same time?
 What do we do and what does God do?

 This isn’t just an academic issue.
 It’s pretty important that we know how we can grow, and that we understand our responsibilities as followers of Christ.
 Once we start that journey, what’s our part in following him?